-I have been using this natural “shampoo/conditioner” for almost 4.5 years now!
-I remember one day I read an article where it promised that if I wash my hair with soda/vinegar for about two weeks my hair will stop getting oily every other day (as it was)!
+I have been using this natural “shampoo/conditioner” for almost 5 years now!
+I remember one day I read an article where it said that if I wash my hair with soda/vinegar for about two weeks my hair will stop getting oily every other day (as it was)!
 So I gave it a try and ever since, I don’t regret I did!
-Today, thanks to those few ingredients my hair gets oily only after about 5-6 days now.
+Today, thanks to those two ingredients my hair gets oily only after about 5-6 days now.
 It stays healthy, polished and shiny!

 - Baking Soda – 2 full teaspoons for 2 cups of water-works as shampoo

 - Apple Cider Vinegar (ACV) – 1 part of ACV to 4 parts of water-works as conditioner